jiasli/azure-cli-spec/complex-param.md

 Tag-like Action use the same form but constructs a list instead a dict.
 This action is the simplest but won't work if more properties are added, for example it won't be reasonable to use `DeviceId=String=foo=bar`.

-## Flatten everything
+### 4. Flatten everything, only use whitespace

 This is the simplest form without all deliminators, but it highly relies on the order in which arguments are provided.

 ```sh
 --partition-key-properties DeviceId String Section Int
 ```

-## Direct JSON
+### 5. Direct JSON

 ```sh
 --partition-key-properties '[{"name":"DeviceId","type":"String"},{"name":"Section","type":"Int"}]'